datfinesoul/aws-sso-roller/README.md

 ```

 There is a `--cache` option that can be passed to the script, which uses previously existing AWS authorization and also caches client authorization to re-running the script.
 This primarily exists for development and should not be used unless needed.

+The reason the OIDC client is cached, is because AWS might ban an IP address that generates too many OIDC clients.